-So why do we take ant-inflammatory medication?
+So why do we take anti-inflammatory medication?
 Because inflammation is a process which is prone to overshoot and in so doing begin to break down healing and healthy tissue.
-It therefore needs to be controlled, otherwise it can delay and even prevent healing.
+It, therefore, needs to be controlled, otherwise, it can delay and even prevent healing.

 To heal optimally, your body needs the right environment.
-This means controlling inflammation, minimising swelling, reducing tissue tension, preventing re-injury, optimising load, priming blood flow, enriching nutrition and enhancing your stress levels is critical.
+This means controlling inflammation, minimizing swelling, reducing tissue tension, preventing re-injury, optimizing load, priming blood flow, enriching nutrition and enhancing your stress levels is critical.
 And these processes must be continually monitored and adjusted for so that your healing environment remains optimal for facilitating the best, fastest repair possible.

-We dont want to experience pain, because it is doesnt feel good.
+We don’t want to experience pain because it is doesn’t feel good.
 But this is exactly the point.
-It is doesnt feel good so that we change what we are doing.
-However, instead of altering our behaviour (which takes work and may be inconvenient), we stop listening to what our brain is telling us, try to ignore it and in the process continue to hurt ourselves.
+It is doesn’t feel good so that we change what we are doing.
+However, instead of altering our behavior (which takes work and maybe inconvenient), we stop listening to what our brain is telling us, try to ignore it and in the process continue to hurt ourselves.

 If your back pain is caused by the fact you have a stiff ankle, knee or hip and that you twist awkwardly every time you get out of the car, using passive treatment is not going to fix the cause.
 Passive treatment will alter your internal body forces (and biomechanics) for a short time only before you aggravate your back again as you get out of the car.

-There are times however, when you may have a structural and an anatomical problem like having one leg longer than the other, excessively flat or arched feet or a disc herniation which is pressing on a nerve.
-These do require structural as well as behavioural solutions like orthotics, surgery and behaviour modification.
+There are times, however, when you may have a structural and an anatomical problem like having one leg longer than the other, excessively flat or arched feet or a disc herniation which is pressing on a nerve.
+These do require structural as well as behavioral solutions like orthotics, surgery and behavior modification.